NOD-studios/environment/README.md

 import { Environment, Configuration as EnvConfig } from '@nod/environment';
 import path from 'path';
 let environment = new Environment(new EnvConfig {
-  root : path.resolve('.'), // root path for .env files
-  files : [ // files to look in the path
+  silent : true, //should this.console.log issues like missing files or not files : [ // files to look in the path
     '.env.local',
     '.env.production',